apiel/adka/README.md

 ### JavaScript bundle

-Generating bundle is right now not part of adka generator since the [Deno.bundle](https://deno.land/manual/runtime/compiler_apis#denobundle) API is still unstable.
+Generating bundle is right now not part of Adka generator since the [Deno.bundle](https://deno.land/manual/runtime/compiler_apis#denobundle) API is still unstable.
 But you can generate the bundle from the startup script:

 ```ts
 // src/bundles/main.ts